-The first one is the Portraiture Plugin from ImageNomic.com (http://www.imagenomic.com/pt.aspx) and it comes in flavors to serve Photoshop, Lightroom, or Aperture users.
-They promised to offer 20% discount to NECCC participants.
+The first one is the Portraiture Plugin from ImageNomic.com (https://www.imagenomic.com/Products/Portraiture) and it comes in flavors to serve Photoshop, Lightroom, or Aperture users.
+They promised to offer a 20% discount to NECCC participants.
 I announced the code at the end of my presentations at NECCC.

-The second product is Anthropics Portrait Professional (http://www.portraitprofessional.com/).
-It comes in three flavors at three price-points.
+The second product is Anthropics Portrait Professional https://www.anthropics.com/portraitpro/.
+It comes in three flavors at three price points.
 Look and decide.
-They offered to NECCC 2010 participants a 10% discount.
+They offered NECCC 2010 participants a 10% discount.
 They have a sale going on and I am not sure if the discount will still apply.
 I announced the code at the end of my presentations at NECCC.

 Each product offers training guidance, tutorials, videos, and the like.
 I think you can do all that in Photoshop but it is a matter of time efficiency, which will improve with repeated use.
 Plugins should not be a substitute for learning how to achieve a result in Photoshop or Lightroom they just save time.